gv2011/testmailserver/README.md

 # Testmailserver

-## Simple mail server for testing purposes using Subethamail
+## Simple mail server for testing purposes using Subethasmtp

-The purpose of this project is to provide a very simple mail server to test and debug an application that sends email.
+The purpose of this project is to provide a very simple SMTP mail server to test and debug applications that sends email.

-The server just logs the mail that is submitted to individual files.
+The server just logs the mail that is submitted to individual files, it does not send mails.

+The implementation is a thin wrapper (basically a main method) around the [Subethasmtp](https://github.com/voodoodyne/subethasmtp) library.

 ## Usage:

-sudo java -jar target/testmailserver.jar <port>
+`sudo java -jar target/testmailserver.jar \<port\>`

-<port> is optional, 25 is the default SMTP port.
+Where <port> is optional, its default is 25.

 Received messages are logged to logs/msg.

 Stop the server with SIGINT (Ctrl-C).

 ## Customization:

 Logback is used for logging.
 You can modify the way messages are written by configuring logback differently.

 ## Build:

-  mvn clean install
+`mvn clean install`

-## Deploymemnt to Maven Central:
+## Deployment to Maven Central:

 Not yet supported.

 ## Update license:

 The license headers are checked during the build.
-If that fails, they can be updated by: mvn license:format
+If that fails, they can be updated by:

+`mvn license:format`

 ## License